Aug 03, 2020

 Degree Requirements and Curriculum

-Part One: This examination includes material covered in the master’s-level management core and technology management courses.
+- Part One: This examination includes material covered in the methodology courses.
 It can be taken after completing 30 graduate credits.

 Students can take both examinations together.
 Results are provided within one month of the examination.
 Students have only two chances to pass each examination, and we recommend they start during the end of their 2nd year.

 7. Research training and interaction with faculty